EXPRESSCLUSTER/DFS-Replication/DFSReplication.md

 ### Install database application on both nodes

+Install database application in the folder which is replicated between servers by DFS Replication.

 ### Add resources for starting and stopping database to ECX cluster

 ### Add monitor resources for monitoring database to ECX cluster